-Several blood tests can be used to look for sickle cell anemia:
+Several blood tests can be used to look for SCD:

-- blood counts can reveal an abnormal Hb level in the range of 6 – 8 g/dL
+- Blood counts can reveal an abnormal Hb level in the range of 6 to 8 grams per deciliter.

-Hb electrophoresis is always needed to confirm the diagnosis of sickle cell.
+Hb electrophoresis is always needed to confirm the diagnosis of sickle cell disease.
 It measures the different types of hemoglobin in the blood.

-A number of different treatments are available for sickle cell anemia.
+A number of different treatments are available for SCD:

 Bone marrow transplant has been used to treat sickle cell anemia.
 Children younger than 16 years of age who have severe complications and have a matching donor are the best candidates.

-Increased water drinking can reduce chances of a sickle cell crisis.
+- Drink more water to reduce the chances of sickle cell crises.

-Support groups can help you deal with this condition.
-Learn all you can about the disease.
+Support groups can also help you deal with this condition.

 The prognosis of the disease varies.
 Some patients have frequent and painful sickle cell crises.
 Others only rarely have attacks.

 Sickle cell anemia is an inherited disease.
-If you are worried that you might be a carrier, talk to a genetic counselor.
+Talk to a genetic counselor if you’re worried that you might be a carrier.
 This can help you understand possible treatments, preventive measures, and reproductive options.